plsuwu/plsuwu/src/docs/writeups/cozyhosting.md

 ![spring.png](/img/cozyhosting_img/spring.png)

 [The Spring framework has `Actuator` endpoints](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/spring-actuators) - intended for debugging purposes - though we can gather a lot of useful information (or even vulnerability-dependent code execution) if they are available to us.
 The `/actuator` route tells us that a handful of debugging endpoints are enabled, and we're able to access *most* of them.

 ![actuator_dir.png](/img/cozyhosting_img/actuator_dir.png)

-Enumerating each endpoint meant simply navigating to the URI, looking over the content, and trying to utilize any relevant information in some kind of request.
-This strategy seems like it was the best route here, as trying to write a script to automate keyword collection or something would likely be far less efficient.
+Enumerating each endpoint involved navigating to the URI, examining the content, and attempting to utilize any relevant information in requests.
+This strategy seems like it was the best route here, as trying to write a script to automate keyword collection would likely be far less efficient given I'm not entirely sure what I'm looking for.

-We wind up on the `/actuator/mappings` endpoint (which displays a list of directories), where we notice a route to a ‘sessions’ endpoint - this might display a list of logged in users, for example.
+We arrive at the /actuator/mappings endpoint, which lists application mappings.
+Among these, we notice a route to a ‘sessions’ endpoint, potentially revealing active session information.

 ![mappings.png](/img/cozyhosting_img/mappings.png)